 Depending on your age and symptoms, your doctor will likely use one of three tests to determine your estrogen levels.

 A blood test usually works for women who still menstruate.
 But, for menopausal women, a saliva test is usually more accurate.
 And a dried urine test is often the best choice for women who may be out of balance because their bodies can’t break down estrogen.

 If your body is estrogen dominant, it’s likely a result of: genetics, environment or diet.
 And because two of the three most common causes are lifestyle based, easy lifestyle changes can often get your body back in balance!

 Before you even think about medication, let’s look at some everyday changes that can make a major difference in your hormone levels.

-Also, your hormone levels can change if the good bacteria in your gut gets out of whack.
-So, for that reason, probiotic rich foods such as yogurts can help balance your hormones and lower fibroid risk.
+Of course, your hormones can be impacted indirectly by diet, since levels can change if the good bacteria in your gut gets out of whack.
+So, for that reason, probiotic-rich foods such as yogurts can help balance your hormones and lower fibroid risk.

 2. Clean house

 Want to know a dirty secret?
 The containers in your home could be messing with your hormones.
 In fact, many women can improve their hormone balance just by banishing plastic food containers and water bottles from their lives.
 Bonus?
 It’s better for the environment, as well!

 Stress can be a major source of hormonal imbalance.
 But you can’t just talk about stress: you have to actively fight it.
 First, work on getting more sleep (at least seven hours a night.)
 Then, make sure to schedule in you-time every day, whether it’s a long bath at the end of the day, or a quiet tea in bed each morning.
 Yoga practice may also help manage stress and help you live in the moment—a great step towards beating back stress.